Democratic Caucus Responds to Revoked Funding

 • Senate Appropriations Chairwoman Sarah Anthony (D-Lansing) submitted a letter to Attorney General Dana Nessel requesting her to issue an opinion on the legality of the actions taken by the House Appropriations Committee.

-• Senator Anthony is asking her to review the legality of the committee’s application of the language in the Michigan and Budget Act of 1984.
+• Senator Anthony is asking her to review the legality of the committee’s application of the language in the Management and Budget Act of 1984.

 • Please click here to read the letter to the Attorney General.